 But don't all sunglasses protect my eyes?

 On paper, it makes sense.
 Almost all brands tout UV protection so logically sunglasses should be FSA-eligible, right?
-But, even though companies promote the potential benefits of their products, they're not yet considered a qualified medical expense.
+But, even though companies promote the potential benefits of their products, they're not considered a qualified medical expense because they are not used primarily for the treatment of a medical condition.

 But, if you wear prescription glasses or contacts, you have a way to use FSA funds for new shades.
 Because prescription lenses are FSA-eligible, you can get the protection you need from UV rays and macular degeneration, as long as the lenses also provide vision correction.